Haydn-Martin/Haydn-Martin.github.io/_posts/2024-11-30-Intelligent-Aphorisms.md

 You’ll know when the system is intelligent when it can recognise what’s interesting, and does what’s interesting, contrary to instruction.

-It must have the ability to tell you to fuck off.

 ---

 The ultimate indicator of intelligence is winning.
 Doing what you want.
 Getting what you want out of life.
 Message me when a system can get remotely close to functioning in society.
 “But they have most of the skills to do it!
 They can get a remote SWE job and order food and drive!”
-That’s the easy part.
+Doing is easy.
 Figuring out what’s worth doing, and doing it - that’s intelligence.
 Let me know when AI has dreams and can go out into the world and achieve them.

 ---